 “I looked tired so you abandoned me under the table with a tray of eggs and a number of people of whom I knew nothing?
 If I was a little stiff it was surely a result of walking up and down the same stretch of river in the fruitless pursuit of a crossing for you.”

 Max was sounding uncharacteristically grumpy.
 “They were very warm and friendly people Max, in a warm and friendly pub.
 I was confident that you would experience no trouble.
-I sorry you didn't like it I was thinking or going again soon and remedying the ommision of the Plough.”
+I sorry you didn't like it, I was thinking of going again soon and remedying the ommision of the Plough.”

 Are you planning on swimming the river next time?" said Max.

 "No no Max, I was just thinking of taking another route"

 "Would that be the one in the ‘Nottinghamshire Walks’ guide perhaps?" said Max.